RonIovine/pshell/README.md

 ##### 1. pshellServerDemo ('C', Python, and 'go')
 This is the most important demo program.
 It shows how to setup a pshell server to run within any process.
-It has examples of pshell callback functions, the registration of those functions within the framework, and the starting of the pshell server.
+It has example implementations of pshell callback functions, the registration of those functions within the framework, and the starting of the pshell server.
 This is all that is needed to add interactive pshell access to a given process.
 From your shell command line, invoke any of the `pshellServerDemo` programs with the `-h` option to see the usage.
 All language implementations are fully compatible with all different clients.
 Note that in these demo inpmementations, the servers are setup at the end of the `main` in BLOCKING mode.
 When retro-fitting an existing application that already has a final control loop in the `main` to keep the process resident, the server will most likely be setup at the beginning of the `main`, before the final control loop and in NON_BLOCKING mode.
 See the `traceFilterDemo.cc` program for an example of this.

 ```